aquirkyatom/ESG_Chat/UPDATES.md

 1.  **Table of Contents Removal:** Uses Regex to detect lines that end in dots and numbers (e.g., `Environment .........
 15`).
 2.  **Page Number Removal:** Removes lines that are just digits.
 3.  **Header/Footer Noise:** Removes lines containing specific keywords like "Table of Contents" or "Index".
-4.  **Artifact Removal:** Removes extremely short lines (less than 4 characters) which are often PDF scanning artifacts.